The Socratic Method

 Eliciting, clarifying, testing, deciding, and the link to Bloom’s taxonomy

-Ten question types and the PAPER CLIP mnemonic for moving from lower to higher order thinking
+Three broad categories of question and the PAPER CLIP mnemonic for moving from lower to higher order thinking

 The destructive and constructive processes, and why both methods share an end